Dehradun: History

 The Mughal Emperor Aurangzeb was highly impressed by the miraculous powers of charismatic Ram Rai.
 He asked the contemporary Maharaja of Garhwal, Fateh Shah to extend all possible help to Ram Rai.
 Initially, a Gurudwara (temple) was built in Dhamawala.
 The construction of the present building, Guru Ram Rai Darbar Sahib, was completed in 1707.
 There are portraits of gods, goddesses, saints, sages and religious stories on the walls.
 There are pictures of flowers and leaves, animals and birds, trees, similar faces with pointed noses and big eyes on the arches which are the symbol of the colour scheme of Kangra-Guler art and Mughal art.
 High minarets and round pinnacles are the models of Muslim architecture.
 The huge pond in the front measuring 230 x 80 feet had dried up for want of water over the years.
 People had been dumping rubbish; it has been renovated and revived.

-Dehradun was invaded by Mahmud of Ghazni during his campaigns into India followed by Timur in 1368, Rohilla chief Najib ad-Dawlah in 1757 and Ghulam Qadir in 1785.
-In 1806, the Nepalese warlord Kaji Amar Singh Thapa under the central leadership of Prime Minister Mukhtiyar Bhimsen Thapa united many of the Indian territories that now fell under places such as Almora, Pathankot, Kumaon, Garhwal, Sirmur, Shimla, Kangra and Dehradun.
+In 1804 battles of Khurbura at Dehradun fought between Garhwal king Pradyuman shah and Gorakhali forces led by General Amar Singh thapa in which king Pradyuman shah died and came under control of Gorakha.
+In 1806 the Nepalese Commander Kaji Amar Singh Thapa under the central leadership of Prime Minister Mukhtiyar Bhimsen Thapa united many of the Indian territories that now fell under places such as Almora, Pathankot, Kumaon, Garhwal, Sirmur, Shimla, Kangra and Dehradun.

-On the western front Garhwal and parts of Himachal Pradesh up to Punjab and on the eastern front the state of Sikkim up to Darjeeling became parts of Nepal for a brief period until the British East India Company went on the war from 1814 to 1816.
-The war ended with the signing of the Treaty of Sugowli where almost a third was ceded to British East India company.
-The British got Dehradun in 1816 and colonized Landour and Mussoorie in 1827–1828.
+On the western front Garhwal and parts of Himachal Pradesh up to Punjab and on the eastern front the state of Sikkim up to Darjeeling became parts of Nepal for a brief period until the British East India Company went to war from 1814 to 1816.
+The war ended with the signing of the Treaty of Sugauli where almost a third was ceded to British East India company.
+The British got Dehradun in 1816 and colonised Landour and Mussoorie in 1827–1828.

 Jawaharlal Nehru, India's first prime minister, was quite fond of the city and often visited.
-He spent his last few days here before passing away in Delhi in 1964.
-Another leader from the independence movement, Rash Behari Bose, who was one of the key organizers of the Ghadar conspiracy and, later, the Indian National Army was based in Dehradun in his early days before he was forced to move to Japan in 1915 to continue the freedom struggle.
+He spent his last few days here before dying in Delhi in 1964.
+Another leader from the independence movement, Rash Behari Bose, who was one of the key organisers of the Ghadar conspiracy and, later, the Indian National Army was based in Dehradun in his early days before he was forced to move to Japan in 1915 to continue the freedom struggle.

-Post-independence Dehradun and other parts of Garhwal and Kumaon were merged with United Provinces which was later renamed the state of Uttar Pradesh.
-In 2000, Uttarakhand state (earlier called Uttaranchal) was created from the northwestern districts of Uttar Pradesh under the Uttar Pradesh Reorganization Act, 2000.
+Post-independence Dehradun (part of the United Provinces of Agra and Oudh) was merged with three other princely states and made part of United Provinces which was later renamed the state of Uttar Pradesh.
+In 2000, Uttarakhand state (Named Uttaranchal till 2008) was created from the northwestern districts of Uttar Pradesh under the Uttar Pradesh Reorganisation Act, 2000.
 Dehradun was made its interim capital.